-It is important everyone consider generating a proper estate plan in case of death or incapacity.
+It is important that everyone consider generating a proper estate plan in case of death or incapacity.
 We help guide you and draft important estate planning documents.

 Please contact one of our experienced lawyers to start planning your estate today!

 Wills & Estates